Attention Deficit... Ooh, Shiny!

-The intro sequence of A Princess' Tale stated that this was how the main character earned her nickname, "Princess Ooh Look, a Kitty."
+- The intro sequence of A Princess' Tale states that this is how the main character earned her nickname, "Princess Ooh Look, a Kitty."

 "Look at this!
 Another Cherished Idol profaned!
 Such sacrilege has become commonplace with the recent glut of the Underlings.
 It would bring a tear to my eye if I were not so clearly fit to be tied with these hyperactive mannerisms and severe attention deficit oh my god look a bug."